renaissance-publishing/renaissance/src/chapters/combat.md

 Some characters have natural weapons, like claws, fangs, or a spiked tail.

 Attacks with natural weapons have the *Natural Weapon* tag (and don’t have the *Unarmed Attack* tag).
-Natural weapons don't use the base damage for an unarmed attack; instead, they will list their own damage an AP (like an artificial weapon does).
+Natural weapons don't use the base damage for an unarmed attack; instead, they will list their own damage and AP (like an artificial weapon does).

 A character with a natural weapon is generally treated like an armed character; they threaten characters next to them, and can attack and defend against armed and armored characters.
 A character using a natural weapon takes only a -10 penalty when defending against an armed character.